Everton Album: Eddie Cavanagh

 But Eddie's moment in the limelight was by no means an isolated expression of his love for the Blues.

 "Everton was his world," explains Andrea.
 "He ate, slept and dreamt football - everything was about Everton.
 Even in his house everything was blue - everything.

-“He fitted blue light bulbs and we weren’t even allowed to have tomato ketchup [what with it being red!].
+“He fitted blue light bulbs and we weren’t even allowed to have tomato ketchup.
 That’s how bad he was.